Suor/battle-brothers-mods/elite_few/README.md

 It is possible to configure chance multplier and other stuff via MSU's Mod Options: Esc -> Mod Options -> Elite Few - Master Bros.
 Consult field tooltips there for more info.

+## Compatibility

+Safe to add midgame, can't remove once you have these masters anywhere including city hiring rosters.
+Set "Select masters" to "none" in Mod Options instead.

+- compatible with mods like Ultra Bros, Weighted Talents, Starting Perks by Background and such
+- should work with any mods changing bro generation by applying its changes on top
+- works with Legends (tested 16.3.3 and 17.0.9)
+- works with Accessory Companions (AC) mods

 ## Changes from the Original Mod

+- added "dubious" traits list, might be excluded via Mod Options
+- moved "drunkard" to duibous traits
-- excluded Drunkard trait but allow Bloodthirsty for masters
+- allow Bloodthirsty for masters
 - added 1 in 30 limit for very high cost backgrounds, multiplier applies on top
 - capped strength update at 50%

-Compatibility:

-- made compatibile with mods like Ultra Bros, Weighted Talents, Starting Perks by Background and such.
-Tries to be compatible with any mods changing bro generation by applying its changes on top.
-- works with Legends (tested 16.3.3 and 17.0.9)
-- works with Accessory Companions (AC) mods
+Compatibily, apart from listed above:

+- autodetect ranged origins
 - fixed some newer DLC changes overwritten by the original mod
-- autodetect ranged origins
 - overall better other mods and future compatibility

 Math fixes: